Pages

 When I water in the morning - I tell everyone "Good Morning, it's going to be a beautiful day."
 And, if I water in the evening, I tell my plants "Good Night, sleep well, see you in the morning."

 We have had quite a bit of rain this spring/summer - and even though it appears that it has rained enough - sometimes it just hasn't.
-It might rain hard and just kind of run off - or the 10-minute rain might only just touch the surface....so, I always scratch back the soil to see how much rain we actually got for our beautiful gardens.
+It might rain hard and just kind of run off - or the 10-minute rain might only just touch the surface....so, I always scratch back the soil to see how much rain actually got down into the soil.
+We have rather sandy soil...live near Lake Michigan/Bay...so, the water does tend to run off when the beds are mounded higher....so, I make sure that I take a lot of the compost from our chickens/leaves/and vegetable peelings and mix that into this sandy soil.
+Hopefully building it up each year.
+Apparently, it works...my gardens are always beautiful.

 I keep a big rain barrel and water my plants with the collected water when the barrel is getting too full...has to be the best for them.
 I keep several goldfish in the barrel, and they seem to love living there in the warmer weather and then they go into a tank in the greenhouse in the colder months.